What is Wine Exactly?

 Wine is an alcoholic beverage made with the fermented juice of grapes.

-Technically, wine can be made with any fruit (i.e. apples, cranberries, plums, etc) but if it just says “wine” on the label then it’s made with grapes.
+Technically, any fruit is capable of being used for wine (i.e., apples, cranberries, plums, etc.), but if it just says “wine” on the label, then it’s made with grapes.
 (By the way, wine grapes are different than table grapes).

-Speaking of differences, the difference between wine and beer is that beer is made from brewed grains that are then fermented.
-So very simply, wine is made from fruit and beer is made from grains.
-Of course, there exceptions –that push the boundaries of beer,–but that story is for another time.
+The difference between two popular drinks, wine and beer, is that brewing beer involves fermented grains.
+Simply, wine is made from fruit, and beer is made from grains.
+There are exceptions –that push the boundaries of beer,–but that story is for another time.

 What are Wine Grapes?

-Wine grapes are different than table grapes: they are smaller, sweeter and have lots of seeds.
-Most wines are made with a single species of grape that originated in Caucasus called Vitis vinifera.
+Wine grapes are different than table grapes: they are smaller, sweeter, and have lots of seeds.
+Most wines originate from a single species of vine that originated in the Caucasus called Vitis vinifera.

 There are thousands of different varieties within the Vitis vinifera species–the most common is Cabernet Sauvignon.

 Wine grapes take an entire season to ripen, and thus, wine is produced just once a year.
 Hence, the origin of the term vintage.
 Vint stands for “Winemaking” and Age for the year it was made.

 When you see a vintage year listed on the label, that’s the year the grapes were picked and made into wine.
 The harvest season in the northern hemisphere (Europe, US) is from August–September, and the harvest season in the southern hemisphere (Argentina, Australia) is from February–April.

 A single-varietal wine is made primarily with one type of grape.
 It’s common to see these wines labeled by the name of that grape variety.
 For example, a bottle of Riesling is made with Riesling grapes.
 It’s useful to note that each country has different rules for how much of the variety should be included to be labeled as a varietal wine.